veithen/veithen.github.io/_posts/2010-03-27-how-to-connect-jconsole-to-was-7.md

  - WebSphere
 blogger: /2010/03/how-to-connect-jconsole-to-was-7.html
 disqus: true
+description: >
+ This article describes how to connect JConsole (on Windows) to WAS 7.0.
 ---

 It's a bit tricky, but it's perfectly possible to connect (Sun's) JConsole to a remote WAS7 instance